Senate hopeful Kari Lake courts Nikki Haley supporters while calling failed presidential bid a ‘vanity project’

 “President Trump’s coming.
 He’s going to be back in the White House,” she said.
 “If you didn’t support him, and you’re still Republican, that’s fine.
 But if you’re supporting Joe Biden, if that’s the alternative, then I think you’re probably not a Republican.”

-Lake is in Washington on Wednesday where she’s holding fundraisers and meeting with Senate Republican leaders.
+Lake is in Washington on Wednesday where she’s holding fundraisers and meeting with Senate Republican leaders, including Senate GOP Leader Mitch McConnell.
 On Wednesday, Senate GOP Whip John Thune, a candidate for GOP leader, announced his support for Lake in the Arizona Senate race, the latest sign of the party establishment closing ranks behind the MAGA-aligned candidate.

+The political calculation in the US Senate race in Arizona shifted this week following Sinema’s decision to retire at the end of her term, turning a potential three-way contest into a head-to-head affair that is shaping up to have Lake facing off with Gallego.

+On the Democratic side, Senate Majority Leader Chuck Schumer endorsed Gallego on Tuesday after Sinema announced her decision, signaling that Democratic party leaders are backing Gallego in one of the races that could decide control of the Senate seats this fall.

 This story and headline have been updated with additional developments.